M3wP/KarateDance/readme.md

 You can also convert frame files into a "normalised" charset utilisation in order to reverse the optimisation on the frames.
 The StepsBuilder app expects frames to be "normalised".

+The files supplied by Antonio are in the _data/org_ folder.

 ## StepsBuilder